 4. Fresh Soy Face Cleanser

-With a blend of soy proteins, cucumber extract, and rosewater, this cleanser soothes and refreshes dry skin while offering a gentle cleanse.
+This cleanser calms and refreshes dry skin with a combination of soy proteins, cucumber extract, and rosewater and provides a gentle cleanse.

 5. Aveeno Ultra-Calming Hydrating Gel Cleanser

-Enriched with feverfew extract, this gel cleanser calms redness and irritation while adding hydration to dry, sensitive skin.
+This gel cleanser is enriched with feverfew extract, to help calm redness and irritation and add hydration to dry and sensitive skin.

 Types of Facewash for Dry Skin